mavlink/mavros/docs/installation.md

 Installation
 ============

-ROS2 installation is out of topic for that guide, you should follow the [official installation instruction][kinst].
+ROS2 installation is out of scope for this guide, you should follow the [official installation instructions][kinst].

 !!! note
-    This guide tested on the ROS2 **Kilted** release.
+    This guide is tested on the ROS2 **Kilted** release.
     But it is likely that your release will have quite similar set of commands.